strongloop/strongloop.com2/_posts/2018-06-25-loopback4-june-2018-milestone.md

 ### Validation and Coercion

-#### Coerce parameters
+#### Coerce Parameters

-When parsing the parameter's values from the HTTP request, they are always in a string format, but users expect to have them in the JavaScript data type defined in the corresponding OpenAPI parameter specification to invoke the controller method.
+When parsing the parameter's values from the HTTP request, they are always in a string format, but users expect to have them in JavaScript data type defined in the corresponding OpenAPI parameter specification to invoke the controller method.
 Such type coercions are now handled in `@loopback/rest`.

 Take an example of the endpoint defined below: